-When we look at our reflections in a mirror we rarely notice incremental change.
-My reflection today is similar to the 22 year old guy looking back even though I have moved on in vintage since then!
-When we reflect for deeper understanding we are not looking superficially; instead we are challenging our processes, our systems, our values and who and what we are.
+When we look at our reflections in a mirror we rarely notice the incremental change.
+My reflection today is similar to the 22-year-old guy looking back even though I have moved on in vintage since then!
+When we reflect for deeper understanding we are not looking superficially; instead, we are challenging our processes, our systems, our values and who and what we are.

 I had the pleasure of catching up with some Bootcampers recently so I could learn about how they found the day and how they were getting on with using the learnings and the tools that we used on the day.
 The feedback was inspiring.